FrankKesel/xilinx_tools/vitis_hls/project_setup.md

 ---
 ## Creating components from the command line
 * If you want to generate components from the command line, e.g. for comparing variants you can run Vitis HLS from the command line.
-Switch to the component folder (directory structure as described above) and execute the commands:
+Switch to the component folder (directory structure as described above) and execute the following commands.
+This will setup a component project and start a HLS synthesis run, according to the settings given in the configuration file  `component1_config.cfg`.
+All output data will be stored in the work directory `component_work`.

 ```
 source <vitis installation path>/Vitis/<Version>/settings64.sh